tianon/cgroupfs-mount/README.md

 For Debian users, simply `apt-get install cgroupfs-mount`.

-If you're on Ubuntu 14.04 (Trusty), you should simply use `cgroup-lite` instead (the equivilant package this one was based upon).
+If you're on Ubuntu 14.04 (Trusty), you should simply use `cgroup-lite` instead (the equivalent package this one was based upon).

 If you're on Ubuntu 16.04 (Xenial) or later, you're likely using `systemd` already, and thus are unlikely to need this package.